CodedByHasan/golang-for-beginners/README.md

 # Golang for Beginners

 This repository contains contains simple examples of basic Golang concepts.
-There examples are provided by KodeKloud's [Golang for Beginners](https://learn.kodekloud.com/courses/golang) course.
+There examples are obtained from KodeKloud's [Golang for Beginners](https://learn.kodekloud.com/courses/golang) course.

 ## Repository Overview